Cape Town in Winter | 21 November 2019 | ExpatCapeTown

 Wonderful winter memories can be seized also in the wineries around Cape Town.
 The Cape Town Wineries usually have got splendid parks to take a stroll in and then you will be able to warm up in front of a crackling fire in one of the comfortable and delightful vineyard restaurants or maybe even catch the sunshine in the patio cafes.

 Ever wanted to celebrate Christmas in July or June?
 You could visit a winter festival in the many attractive villages around Cape Town.
 Like the popular Tulbagh Christmas in Winter festival with fairy lights and all winter warmers you can think of.
 And maybe there will even be some snow too.
-Find out more here.
-The Christmas in Winter Festival in Tulbagh will take place this year on the 24 and 25 June 2017.
+The Christmas in Winter Festival in Tulbagh will take place every year towards the end of June - during the South African school holidays.

 Not really in Cape Town, but there is snow in the Western Cape not to far from Cape Town.
-Last year in 2016, the winter snow had come early on the 27th of May and the Langeberg Mountains near Swellendam were sprinkled over with snow.
+Usually from the end of May or early June, the Langeberg Mountains near Swellendam are sprinkled with snow.
 There is snow on the high peaks near Ceres and DuTooitskloof too.
 At the beginning of June usually there is the first winter snow on the Matroosberg, which lays 35km outside of Ceres.
 And the area around Worcester has usually got its fair share of the white wonder too.

 The Western Cape region around the town of Ceres, a mere 160km from Cape Town, had its first snow in July and had some more snow during the winter months in the high lying areas.
 Many South Africans use the winter weekends for a little getaway.
 The area around Ceres is often referred to as Little Switzerland.
 Ceres itself is well known for its delicious fruits especially cherries.
 With more snow on the way this winter, the Matroosberg Nature Reserve, 35km from Ceres, is expecting visitors from all over the region to come and see the white wonder.
 The Matroosberg area is usually getting its fair amount of snow in winter.
 To find out where and how much snow there is, follow @SnowReportSA on twitter